bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 involving the samba service is really necessary to pay strict attention to.

-### samba (SOP / AMP)
+### Samba - Needs to be upgraded.
-The one major aspect that makes this kernel not quite "plug-in" as such is that the original native version of the samba file serving software running on the Seagate Central needs to be upgraded to a modern version in order to work with the new kernel.
+The one major aspect that makes this kernel not quite "plug-in" as such is that the original custom version of the samba file serving software running on the Seagate Central (v3.5.16) needs to be upgraded to a modern version in order to work with the new kernel.

 The associated project **Seagate-Central-Samba** explains why this is necessary and describes in detail a number of ways that this goal